astronomer/docs/archived_software_docs/version-0.29/access-airflow-database.md

 - Task duration

-## Local access to the Airflow database
+## Local access to the Apache Airflow® database

 To successfully query from your Airflow Deployment's database, you'll need to set up your local Postgres connection.